scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

    Nearly every machine learning estimator has parameters assumed to be given.
    Finding the optimal set of these values is a difficult and time-consuming process for most modern estimators and is called "model selection".
-A recent breakthrough algorithm, Hyperband addresses this problem by finding high performing estimators with minimal training and has theoretical backing.
+A recent breakthrough model selection algorithm Hyperband addresses this problem by finding high performing estimators with minimal training and has theoretical backing.
 This paper will explain why Hyperband is well-suited for Dask, the required input parameters and the rationale behind some minor modifications.
    Experiments with a neural network will be used for illustration and comparison.